 If the kids are older, and the subjects are harder, paying for grades might work a little better.

-Finally, if your children are approaching the end of their school days, or are studying tough subjects which may not pique their natural curiosity, a simple reward might be the way to go.
+Finally, if your children are approaching the end of their school days, or are studying tough subjects which may not pique their natural curiosity, a simple reward might be the way to go, regardless of end-of-term reports.
 You’re unlikely to simply buy grades, but it might be a good way to give them an extra push, if everything else is in place.

 Got any ideas or suggestions for what we cover next?
 Let us know at email@example.com and it might get featured in a future blog!